All Episodes

 We'll be back with your calls after this.

-You can check that out too.
+You can check that out, too.

 It's also available everywhere.

-Uh Jim in Kingwood, Texas.
+Jim in Kingwood, Texas.

-Welcome to the show, okay.
+Welcome to Shogun.

-Uh welcome.
+You're welcome.

-Uh and I enjoyed both of your books, by the way.
+And I enjoyed both of your books, by the way.

 Is there any constraints whatsoever to the money supply?

-Uh you hear the gold ads talking about the government printing money and so forth and uh borrowing money, and I know that most of our money is not printed currency.
+You hear the gold ads talking about the government printing money and so forth and borrowing money.

-Um what are the limits to how much money the government can quote print?
+What are the limits to how much money the government can quote print?

-Well, it's uh it's literally none.
+Well, it's literally none.

 Actually, I call it counterfeiting.

-So there are no constraints whatsoever, either economic or legal no, no, uh there's just no constraints.
+So there are no constraints whatsoever, either economic or legal?

 If they have the authority to print money, they can just print money.

-And matter of fact, I've Often recommended to people that if they ever find themselves in front of a judge charged with counterfeiting, they just tell the judge, I was engaging in monetary policy because that's what these people are doing.
+And matter of fact, I've often recommended to people that if they ever find themselves in front of a judge charged with counterfeiting, they just tell the judge, I was engaging in monetary policy because that's what these people are doing.

 They're printing money, thereby lowering the value of every dollar out there.